Gunman kills 2 during Oslo Pride festival; terror suspected | Law-Order

 “We all stand by you,” Gahr Stoere wrote.

-Christian Bredeli, who was at the bar, told Norwegian newspaper VG that he hid on the fourth floor with a group of about 10 people until he was told it was safe to come out.
+Christian Bredeli, who was at the London Pub, told Norwegian newspaper VG that he hid on the fourth floor with a group of about 10 people until he was told it was safe to come out.

 “Many were fearing for their lives,” he said.
 “On our way out we saw several injured people, so we understood that something serious had happened.”
-TV2 showed footage of people running down Oslo streets in panic as shots rang out in the background.
+Norwegian television channel TV2 showed footage of people running down Oslo streets in panic as shots rang out in the background.

 Hatlo said police seized two weapons after the attack: a handgun and an automatic weapon, both of which he described as “not modern” without giving details.

-He said the suspect had not made any statement to the police and was in contact with a defense lawyer.

-Hatlo said it was too early to say whether the gunman specifically targeted members of the LGBTQ community.

-Still, police advised organizers of the Pride festival to cancel the parade Saturday.
+Police advised organisers of the Pride festival to cancel a parade scheduled for Saturday.

-Inge Alexander Gjestvang, leader of FRI, the Norwegian organisation for sexual and gender diversity, said the shooting has shaken the Nordic country's LGBTQ community.
+Inge Alexander Gjestvang, leader of FRI, a Norwegian organisation for sexual and gender diversity, said the shooting shook the Nordic country's LGBTQ community.

 King Harald V offered condolences to the relatives of victims and said the royal family was “horrified” by the attack.